rickichann/db-tutor-dump-and-restore-postgresql/README.md

 ![image](https://github.com/user-attachments/assets/d405bd15-41a2-4df9-9282-8cc0b44b6a49)

+Things to consider:

+1. Network Connectivity
+2. The PostgreSQL client version on EC2 A and EC2 B must be the same

 ## 1. Install PostgreSQL Client on EC2 A
 To access the PostgreSQL database from EC2 Apps, you need to install the PostgreSQL Client.